• Home

 instant pot quinoa with vegetables in a plate

 Who doesn't love one-pot dishes?
 I am not an exception.
 I usually make one-pot dishes for weekday dinners.
-You can prepare a fresh and healthy dinner in no time.
+You can prepare a fresh dinner in no time.

 This quinoa pilaf recipe is very adaptable, and you can use any veggies according to season and availability.
 This dish is naturally vegan, gluten-free, and high in protein.